hitokiri-mata/katacoda-courses/kubernetes-serverless/knative/intro.md

 - how to install Knative Kubernetes,
 - how to install Istio as a network layer for Knative,
-- how to install and invoke function on Knative.
+- how to install and invoke functions on Knative.

 More about the Knative and Istio architecture is described in the [documentation](https://github.com/knative/docs).